geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part5.md

 <b>— Journal Reader Service (with a "Push" vs "Pull" semantics prologue first) —</b>

 So far we have:
-- changed noun services to journaled services and removed costly-to-write (and injection prone) custom DB code from them
+- changed noun services to journaled services and removed costly-to-write (and injection prone) custom DB (database) code from them
 - replaced the remaining DB writes in those nouns with a standard resource library that handles all DB calls and also implements optimistic locking.
 - relocated the DB query logic previously existing in the noun services to a query service that replaces custom app query code with a data-driven, config approach.